-318 b.
+b.
 Sensitivity tests

-Despite the simplicity of the semi-idealized simulations performed, wave breaking events de- tected in the simulation domain cannot be automatically associated to the presence of directional wind shear.
-Indeed, at least three other possible environmental conditions able to modulate the gravity wave amplitude can be identified: 1. a sufficiently high or steep orography; 2. the vari- ation of N with height, in particular at the tropopause; 3. the speed shear in the wind profile.
-Sensitivity tests were performed to investigate the role of each of these physical mechanisms sep- arately.
-Note that the unsteady nature of the flow in a wave breaking event makes comparisons between the simulations more difficult, since the evolution of two flows can be similar but asyn chronous.
-The results presented next were analysed through the use of animations of the studied quantities over time, and the snap-shots presented in this paper are representative of the overall flow features detected.
+Despite the simplicity of the semi-idealized simulations performed, wave breaking events detected in the simulation domain cannot be automatically associated with the presence of directional wind shear.
+Indeed, at least three other possible environmental conditions able to modulate the gravity wave amplitude can be identified: 1) a sufficiently high or steep orography; 2) the variation of N with height, in particular at the tropopause; and 3) the speed shear in the wind profile.
+Sensitivity tests were performed to investigate the role of each of these physical mechanisms separately.
+Note that the unsteady nature of the flow in a wave breaking event makes comparisons between the simulations more difficult, since the evolution of two flows can be similar but asynchronous.
+The results presented next were analyzed through the use of animations of the studied quantities over time, and the snapshots presented in this paper are representative of the overall flow features detected.

-1) TEST 1: THE BOTTOM BOUNDARY CONDITION / SURFACE FORCING
+1) TEST 1: THE BOTTOM BOUNDARY CONDITION/ SURFACE FORCING

-The mechanism responsible for wave breaking in directional shear flows is sensitive to the bottom boundary condition (as shown by (2)), which may play a crucial role in the wave breaking process.
-We can hypothesize that orographies with different shapes, heights and orientations will excite waves with high energy at wave-numbers that have critical levels at different heights, or will interact with a given critical level (i.e. at a similar height) in a different way, depending on the spectral energy distribution (see section 2, or Guarino et al. (2016) for a more extended discussion).
+The mechanism responsible for wave breaking in directional shear flows is sensitive to the bottom boundary condition [as shown by (2)], which may play a crucial role in the wave breaking process.
+We can hypothesize that orographies with different shapes, heights, and orientations will excite waves with high energy at wavenumbers that have critical levels at different heights, or will interact with a given critical level (i.e., at a similar height) in a different way, depending on the spectral energy distribution [see section 2, or Guarino et al. (2016) for a more extended discussion].